This post may contain affiliate links. Please see our privacy policy for details.

 Leftovers can be stored in an airtight container at room temperature for 2-3 days.

-You can make one of our favorite cornbread stuffings, a holiday staple, or add them (crumbled) as a salad topping.
+You can make one of my favorite cornbread stuffings, a holiday staple, or add them (crumbled) as a salad topping.

 What if I don’t have a muffin pan?
 Can I bake this in a skillet?